bharathh4/Linux-cmd-tips-and-tricks/Linux.md

 # How to do inverse pattern match using grep in linux
 grep -v 'None' /tmp/temp.txt

+# How to grep for only the pattern in linux
+grep -o "hello.*" 'crazyhello.wav'

 # How to add a harddrive in Linux
 - Assume you have added a physical drive or added a drive in vitualbox